tognete/bank-csv/packaging/windows/README_WINDOWS.md

 - The GUI is already bundled, so you do **not** need Node.js on Windows.
 - The sample files in the `Input/` folder are great for quick smoke tests.
-- If the server reports that Tesseract or Poppler is missing, double-check your PATH environment variables and re-run the script.
+- If you remove the bundled `vendor/` folder, install Tesseract and Poppler manually or re-run `run_app` after restoring the vendor binaries.